curif/tmdb-to-trakt/README.md

 # tmdb-to-trakt
-Explore new movies in TMDB and add them to a Trakt list based in a configured criteria
+Explore new movies in TMDB and add them to a Trakt list based on a configured criteria

 # Instalation

-Download the code and copy to a directory of your preference.
+Download the code and copy it to a directory of your preference.

 # Requeriments